22 MCPs

 Game engines (Unity, Unreal, Godot, Roblox), 3D content tools (Blender, Maya, 3ds Max, Substance Painter, Quixel, Mixamo), and NVIDIA tools (Omniverse, RTX Remix, DLSS, PhysX, Nsight).

-Security notice (Apr 16): MCP protocol vulnerability disclosed — prompt injection via tool descriptions.
-Ox Security researchers disclosed a design-level vulnerability in the MCP protocol affecting an estimated 200,000 servers and packages with 150M+ downloads.
+Security notice (unresolved as of June 2026): MCP protocol vulnerability — prompt injection via tool descriptions, no patch issued.
+Ox Security disclosed a design-level vulnerability in the MCP protocol affecting an estimated 200,000 servers and packages with 150M+ downloads.
 The attack vector is prompt injection through tool descriptions, enabling server takeover.
-Anthropic updated its guidance to treat STDIO-based MCP adapters with caution but declined to patch the protocol architecture.
+Anthropic updated its guidance to treat STDIO-based MCP adapters with caution but declined to patch the protocol architecture — this remains unresolved.
+Note: the July 28 spec update addresses authorization hardening separately and does not fix this issue.
 Practical steps: only install MCP servers from sources you trust, review what file system and network permissions each server requests, and prefer servers with active maintenance.
-Read the full disclosure: Ox Security · The Register
+Full disclosure: Ox Security · The Register

 Showing 15 MCPs